We may earn affiliate commissions for the recommended products. Learn more.

 PlanNordVPNSurfshark

-Current dealGet 76% OFF NordVPN + free eSIM data
+Current dealGet 75% OFF NordVPN + 3 months free

-Note.
-Pricing was last checked in May 2025.
+Note: Pricing was last checked in June 2026.

-Both Surfshark and NordVPN allow potential customers to try their services risk free by offering 30-day money-back guarantees and 7-day free trials.
-However, it’s important to note that NordVPN’s free trial can be claimed via Android devices and only after registration can be used on other operating systems.
-Similarly, Surfshark’s free trial is available to claim through iOS, Android, or macOS devices first.
+Both Surfshark and NordVPN allow potential customers to try their services risk free by offering 30-day money-back guarantees and free trials.
+However, it’s important to note that NordVPN’s 3-day free trial can be claimed via Android devices, while Surfshark’s 7-day free trial is available to claim through iOS, Android, or macOS devices first.
+Once you activate the trial, you can use both products on other devices as well.

 Wrapping up